DQL Query¶

 soffset-clause

-Apply the above statement to the chart query of Guance Scene Dashboard.
-The following figure combines expression query and DQL query to show the CPU utilization in the last 15 minutes.
+Applying the above statement to the chart query in the Guance scene dashboard, the following image combines expression queries and DQL queries to display CPU usage over the past 15 minutes.

 SHOW Function¶

-SThe SHOW function is used to show all kinds of data.
-If you don't have a clear understanding of the data sources, fields and labels collected through DataKit, you can query them through the SHOW function in DQL query explorer.
+The SHOW function is used to display various types of data.
+If you do not have a clear understanding of the data sources, fields, and tags collected by DataKit, you can use the SHOW function in the DQL query explorer to query them.

 show_object_source()¶